Samurais/Unity-AI-AR/README.md

 ![alt text][shespizza]

+## Troubleshooting
+You may encounter an error with TLS in newer versions of the SDK.
+In Player Settings, change the framework to .NET 4.x

 ## Configuring Watson Services
 This section is broken up into two different processes, one for Speech-To-Text and Text-To-Speech, the other for Conversation (as it requires a little more work).